 Quantum Marine Stabilizer Control Systems

 Quantum’s stabilizer controls are specially designed to optimize roll reduction.
-Each Quantum control system automatically senses changes in the ship’s motions and sends adaptive, real-time instructions to the Stabilizer System.
+Each Quantum control system automatically senses changes in the ship’s motions and sends adaptive, real-time signals to the stabilizer system.

 The ARC series of controllers feature a single unit housing the main control circuitry and the operator interface.
-The compact design makes this unit ideal for retrofit applications.
+The compact and rugged design makes this unit ideal for retrofit yacht and military applications.
 In addition, the traditional push-buttons and knobs on the ARC controllers provide direct and immediate feedback of overall system condition and performance.

-Limited operation of the ARC control is accessible via Quantum’s RCU (Remote Control Unit).
-Two RCU units are currently available: the RCU3000 (for connection to ARC3000 controls), and the RCU3001 (for connection to ARC3001 controls).
-The RCUs offer the possibility to transition between stabilizer modes, view stabilizer fin activity, and view or silence main fin system alarms.
+The RCUs offers the ability to transition between stabilizer modes, view stabilizer fin activity, and view or silence main fin system alarms.

 The output from the main stabilizer control is directed to a local control module positioned near each stabilizer unit.
 The local control module compares the activities of its corresponding stabilizer unit with the activity required by the main control, to ensure any deviations are promptly corrected.
 Quantum offers three local stabilizer control modules: FCM (Fin Control Module), ECM (Effector Control Module), and RCM (Rotor Control Module).